Cass Review

 The final report was published on 10 April 2024.
 The review made 32 recommendations across all aspects of service provision, which were largely welcomed by UK medical organisations, though some criticised parts of the review.
-The British Medical Association called to publicly critique the review and later initiated its own evaluation of it.
-The British Association of Gender Identity Specialist and UK's Association of LGBTQ+ Doctors and Dentists criticised the review.
+The British Association of Gender Identity Specialists criticised the review.
 Medical organisations outside the UK, international medical organisations, and other countries' clinical practice guidelines have criticised its methodology, findings, and recommendations.
 Following high-profile media coverage, Cass expressed concern that misinformation about the review had spread online and elsewhere.

 The review was endorsed by both the Conservative and Labour parties, although LGBT+ Labour criticised it.
 The Green Party initially supported the review, but pulled their statement following condemnation from LGBTQ members.
 LGBTQ advocacy groups in the UK and internationally have criticised the review.